hashgraph/guardian/README.md

 ### Build and start each component

 Install, configure and start all the prerequisites, then build and start each component.
-Configure .env file in each service
+Configure **.env.template** file in each service

    For example:

-   in `guardian-service/.env`:
+   in `/guardian-service/.env`:
    ```plaintext
        GUARDIAN_ENV="develop"
    ```

-   If need to configure OVERRIDE variables add it in .env file :
+   If need to configure OVERRIDE variables add it in **.env.template** file :
    ```plaintext
        OVERRIDE="false"
    ```

-   in `guardian-service/configs/.env.guardian.develop`:
+   in `/guardian-service/configs/.env.guardian.develop`:
    ```plaintext
    OPERATOR_ID="..."
    OPERATOR_KEY="..."